Klopp hails two-goal Minamino’s ‘character’

-Liverpool manager Juergen Klopp hailed attacker Takumi Minamino's character after the Japanese international overcame his injury problems to score twice in yesterday morning's (Singapore time) 3-0 League Cup win over Norwich City.
+Liverpool manager Juergen Klopp hailed attacker Takumi Minamino’s strength of character after the Japanese international overcame his injury problems to score two goals in Wednesday morning’s (Sept 22, Singapore time) 3-0 League Cup win over Norwich City.

-The 26-year-old, who spent the second half of last season on loan at Southampton before suffering a thigh injury earlier this month, marked his first appearance of the current campaign with well-taken goals either side of a Divock Origi strike.
+The versatile 26-year-old, who spent last season on loan at Southampton before suffering a thigh injury earlier this month, marked his first appearance of the current campaign with well-taken goals either side of a Divock Origi strike.

 “He’s in a really good moment.
 I know he didn’t play too much, but in the wrong moment he was injured, coming back and stuff like this,” Klopp told reporters.